The Superb Fairy-Wren (Malurus cyaneus) is a small passerine song bird. It is also known as the Blue Wren.

-When the male is ready to mate, it has a bright iridescent blue forehead, ear feathers, neck feathers and tail, with a black mask and black or dark blue throat.
-Non-breeding males, females and young birds are grey-brown in colour.
+The male Superb Fairy-Wren has a bright iridescent blue forehead, ear feathers, neck feathers and tail, with a black mask and a black or dark-blue throat.
+Non-breeding males, females, and young wrens are grey-brown in colour.

-Superb Fairy-Wrens can be found in dense undergrowth, grasslands, forests, and domestic gardens in urban areas, especially near water.
+The Superb Fairy-Wren is native to south-eastern Australia.
+It can be found in dense undergrowth, grasslands, forests, and domestic gardens in urban areas, especially near water.

 The Superb Fairy-Wren is insectivorous, eating mostly insects and sometimes seeds.
-They ‘hop-search’ for food.
+It ‘hop-searches’ for food.

-Females lay 3-4 white eggs with red-brown spots, which are incubated for about 14 days.
-Newborn chicks Newborn chicks are blind, red and featherless, which is known as altricial.
-Their eyes open afer five or six days, and they are fully feathered by the tenth day.
+The female lays 3-4 white eggs with red-brown spots, which are incubated for about 14 days.
+Newborn chicks are blind, red, and featherless, which is known as altricial.
+Their eyes open after 5-6 days, and they are fully feathered after 10 days.
 Fledglings are able to feed themselves after 40 days, but remain in the family group for a year or more before moving to another group.

-The Superb Fairy-Wren is not related to the true wren.
-Taxonomists think it is related to honeyeaters and thornbills.
+The Superb Fairy-Wren is not related to the true Wren.
+Taxonomists think it is related to the Honeyeater and the Thornbill.